Can Foreign Lawyers Practice in Canada (2026) + NCA, Bar Exam & Licensing Explained

 Therefore, some Indian lawyers receive 5 subjects, while others receive 8 or more.

-Which NCA Subjects Are Usually Assigned to Indian Lawyers in Canada?
+Which NCA Subjects Are Usually Assigned to Foreign Lawyers in Canada?

 The exact subjects depend on your degree, your university, and your legal experience.

-However, this is the most common pattern for Indian lawyers:
+However, this is the most common pattern for Foreign lawyers:

 | Subject | Usually Required? |